hpdobrica/digital-garden-public/Monitoring.md

 Efficient monitoring systems are best achieved with heavy use of [[White Box Monitoring]] with a bit of [[Black Box Monitoring]].
 It's very important for efficient monitoring systems to be able to tell what ([[Symptom Based Monitoring]]) from why ([[Cause Based Monitoring]]), as this will have a large impact on how we actually use the metrics we collect.

-[[The Four Golden Signals of Monitoring]] good place to start figuring out what to have on your service dashboard.
+[[The Four Golden Signals of Monitoring]] is a good place to start figuring out what to have on your service dashboards.

 Don't shy off from recording "the same metric" in different places – see [[Where to Measure Metrics]].

 -----